All full-time, on-campus degree-seeking students are eligible for assistantships within their home departments and in other offices on campus.

 What happens if I am offered an assistantship?

 When you are offered a position you will need to work with the department hiring you to complete the assistantship appointment form.
-The OFFICE initiates the form detailing the duties, supervisor, funding source, etc.
+The OFFICE initiates the form detailing the duties, supervisor, funding source, etc. You must be enrolled for the required numbers of hours for the department to be able to submit an appointment form request.

 You will receive an email with the electronic document for you to read, initial, and sign your acceptance.
 Once you accept all terms, your form will then be routed for all other approvals.
 Once complete, the Graduate School will review for processing.